AhoodAlsuhaibani/TeacherAssistantChatbot/README.md

 ## Chosen Data:

-The data selected was from T5 Bootcamp presentations, notebooks, and external resources like courses from YouTube.
-And the chatbot is for the T5 Bootcamp content, but can be used for any content.
+The data selected was from T5 Bootcamp presentations, notebooks, and external resources like courses from YouTube. and the chatbot is for the T5 Bootcamp content, but can be used for any content.

 ## How to Use the Chatbot: